samuelelandi/cryptolandi/README.md

 Many cyber experts state that increasing the number of bits will slow down the communication protocols at the point that could become impossible to make a simple video call and it would be necessary a specific new algorithm to increase the security keeping the same speed for execution.
 It looks that we, as common human beings, should continue to use AES-256 with peace of mind.
 Someone could try to invent a new algorithm, in this case we need to verify it very well with the contribution of many researcher and years of serious work.
-This is a serious way to increase the security level of file encryption increasing the keys size and  using the strentght and reliability of multiple well known algorithms.
+This is a serious way to improve the security level of files encryption increasing the key size and trusting the strenght and reliability of multiple well known algorithms.

 ## Fundamentals